 ≤0.045%

-Summary:Q195 steel has lower carbon and manganese content, which gives it better ductility but slightly lower strength.
+Summary:Q195 steel has lower carbon and manganese content, while Q235 contains higher alloying elements, resulting in increased strength.

 Property